What

 SeaChange operates within a network of funders and nonprofits who trust us with the resources (e.g. funds, ideas, information) we need to help nonprofits address their complex challenges.
 Our long-term success depends on the quality of this network which in turn depends on our reputation for professionalism and fairness in balancing the sometimes conflicting interests of its members.

-Each grant, loan, and advisory engagement is judged at completion against its original expectations.
+Each grant and loan is judged at completion against its original expectations.
 Our target is that 80% or more meet or exceed these expectations.
-We evaluate our advice and analysis work by the actions and decisions they support or encourage.
-We further evaluate our operations for efficiency and effectiveness in light of the financial and human resources that we employ.
+We evaluate our advice and analysis by the actions and decisions they support or encourage.
+We evaluate our operations for efficiency and effectiveness in light of the financial and human resources that we employ.

 We look forward to hearing from you.
 Call us at (844) 869-7842 or email us at info@seachangecap.org.
 We promise to get back to you within 5 business days.